 Register for this course by selecting the date above.

 |40% Industry applications|

 This course can count toward your Professional Certificate in Biomanufacturing Science.

 Why should you attend?

 This course will provide hands-on training in a single-use biomanufacturing process using mammalian cell culture and the latest technologies spanning upstream and downstream operations.
-Participants will gain laboratory experience in media and solution preparation (single-use mixing systems), adherent and suspension cell culture (single-use bioreactors in both rocker, stirred-tank, and fixed bed configurations), cell harvest (e.g., depth filtration), as well as other downstream operations.
-In addition to extensive hands-on experience with the process, the course will also address many of the common concerns when implementing single-use processes (i.e., sterile connections, environmental concerns/carbon footprint, business economics, and validation).
+Participants will gain laboratory experience in media and solution preparation using single-use mixing systems, cell culture in single-use systems (single-use bioreactors in rocker, stirred-tank, and fixed-bed configurations), cell growth in fed-batch and perfusion modes, cell harvest by single-use depth filtration, purification by single-use chromatography, as well as other downstream operations.
+In addition to extensive hands-on experience with the process, the course will also address many of the common concerns when implementing single-use processes (i.e., sterile connections, leachables and extractables, environmental impact, and process economics).

 Attend and you will learn

 - Setup and operation of single-use options for both upstream and downstream processing steps;

 - Advantages and disadvantages of single-use technologies relative to multi-use equipment;

 - Process scenarios in which single-use technologies offer advantages over traditional multi-use equipment;